All Episodes

 This is so corrupt, and this should never have happened in this country.

-Because what you're talking about is a foreign spy that was hired using fake Russian intelligence as a means of impacting the 2016 election.
+And the FISA abuse is just but the tip of the iceberg at this point because what you're talking about is a foreign spy that was hired using fake Russian intelligence as a means of impacting the 2016 election.

 And it runs deeper as they spied on the Trump campaign in a multitude of ways.

-That's what the Attorney General is saying.
+That's what the Attorney General was saying.

 The Attorney General looks forward to obtaining a better understanding of this critical period leading up to the 2016 election.